emilkrebs/Sound-Bot/README.md

 # Getting started
 - Install [node.js](https://nodejs.org/en/)
+- If you don't already have a Discord Bot, create one [here](https://discord.com/developers/applications/)
 - Clone the repository using `git clone https://github.com/emilkrebs/sound-bot.git`
 - Create a `.env` file that looks like this:
 ```ruby